Black Devil Doll from Hell: Release

-Reception
+Reception and legacy

+Black Devil Doll from Hell became an underground hit shortly after release, with both legal and bootleg copies distributed widely.
+Within only a few years, movie critics described Black Devil Doll with terms like "fabled" and "immortal," reflecting its notoriety, although opinions were split on whether the film was a successful (if low budget) horror film or an "atrocity".
+When the film Child's Play was released in 1988, some reviewers compared the evil doll Chucky to the doll in Turner's film.

 HorrorNews.net commented that the film was "hard to recommend" but contained a good ending and "some truly unbelievable lines of dialogue".
 DVD Talk gave Black Devil Doll from Hell two stars, remarking that they preferred the edited cut over Turner's original version.
 Shock Cinema Magazine reviewed the movie in 1991, writing that "It revels unashamedly in its own misogynistic mindset and utter incompetency, and I can't imagine an uglier, more unbelievably inept piece of rotgut.
 Difficult to endure, impossible to forget, and loads of fun to discuss afterward (sorta like bragging about battle wounds)."

 Graeme Clark from The Spinning Image panned the film, awarding it one out of ten stars, calling it "Absolutely dreadful by any estimate, but difficult to look away from (and listen to, thanks to the piercing and droning soundtrack)".
 In his review, Clark criticized the film's dialogue, sexual content as being "almost softcore pornographic", and called the title character "a low rent Chucky".
 Reviewing the 2013 release of the film, Nathaniel Thompson from Mondo Digital offered similar criticism.
 In his review Thompson wrote, "Love it or hate it, there's no way you'll ever forget Black Devil Doll from Hell.
 The monotonous (and loud) Casio soundtrack, hallucinatory pacing, profane script, and amateur performances combine to create a Black Devil Doll from Hell DIY video project so far removed from anything remotely resembling normality that most wondered how it ever escaped onto commercial VHS release at all."